 Anyone aware of suspected violations or misrepresentations to survey agencies must report them immediately to management, Human Resources, the Compliance Officer, or the Compliance Hotline.

-Employees must never conceal, destroy, or alter any

-misleading statements to the agency representative.
+Employees must never conceal, destroy, or alter any documents; lie; or make misleading statements to the agency representative.